...

 What to Wear and What to Bring to Trek the Togakushi Kodō

 • The Togakushi Kodō is a mountain trail that consists of mostly earthen roads.
-Hiking shoes won’t be necessary but come with shoes and clothing that are comfortable to move around in.
+Hiking shoes won’t be necessary, but come prepared with comfortable shoes and clothing that allow for easy movement.

-• The trail is located at an altitude of around 1,300 meters.
+• The trail is situated at an elevation of approximately 1,300 meters.
 On average, the temperature is about 6 degrees lower than the city center, so come with enough warm clothes that can be easily taken off and put back on.

 • Remember to bring enough water.
 Along Togakushi Kodō, there are almost no vending machines.